xleonzhao/ccnp-encor/17-wireless.md

 ### Spatial Multiplexing

+* to increase data throughput
 * data distributed across two or more radio chains
+  * The data is split into $N$ independent streams (**spatial streams**)
+    * $N$ ≤ min(Transmit antennas, Receive antennas)
+  * Each spatial stream is transmitted simultaneously over the same frequency and time using a different antenna
-  * all operating on the same channel
+    * all operating on the **same channel**
-  * but separated through spatial diversity
-  * to increase data throughput
-* to reduce interference
-  * try make signals arrived out of phase
-    * travel along slightly different paths
+  * different streams are propagated through a slightly different path b/c using different antennas
-      * space tx/rx antennas appropriately
-* spatial streams
+    * spatial fingerprints
-  * independent data streams multiplexed over the radio chains
+    * pilot signals sent periodically by xmitter
+  * receiver receives all streams in same time but smart enough to separate each streams using some algorithms
-  * 3×3:2
+* notation: 3×3:2
   * three transmitters
   * three receivers
   * support two unique spatial streams

 > Notice that a MIMO device can support a number of unique spatial streams that differs from the number of its transmitters or receivers.
 It might seem logical that each spatial stream is assigned to a transmitter/receiver, but that is not true.
 Spatial streams are processed so that they are distributed across multiple radio chains.
 The number of possible spatial streams depends on the processing capacity and the transmitter feature set of the device—not on the number of its radios.